What do we do?

 Scientific/Technical Advisory

-Support and scientific advice in the design of studies and drafting of research protocols that ensure the highest scientific and technical standards.
+Provides support and scientific guidance in the design of studies and drafting of research protocols, ensuring the highest scientific and technical standards.

 Clinical Operations Development

-With the aim of supporting independent clinical research, the platform has a multidisciplinary team that enables the following activities both nationally and internationally:
+To support independent clinical research, the Platform has a multidisciplinary team capable of carrying out the following activities at both national and international levels:

 • Study coordination and monitoring